Helios-One-HAM/The-HeliosOne-Game/README.md

 This is just a silly little game we play whenever we feel bored and want to have a little fun.
 By coming up with a made up conflict system outside of our normal society.
 This is the idea to get people excited about ham.
 It's a rallying cry.
 And from far away the idea of a game is so ubiquitous kids can play it by accident at schools.
 No matter what experiences you've had in your own life this game still applies.
 It's timeless.

 Who has this spirit?
 Who doesn't?
 This "spirit of humanity" that they carry within them?
 The idea that any random person can carry it within them, and as long as that happens no matter what happens to me, all is not for loss.
 Because I believe in the Helios 0ne experiment.
 Not that everyone is gonna come together to save the world or some bs.
 But this is the type of low effort, small, breadcrumb idea that builds and lets people create new ideas.
+Value comes from within.
+Caring is what makes value.

 And deep down I've always had this fire, and this unknown urge to do something with it.
 And in my opinion I think it's my own humanity crying out for something more.
 Wanting for something more.